Research

 Gender

-My research focuses on conceptions of masculinity and femininity and how each frames expectations for and understandings of interaction.
+My research focuses on conceptions of masculinity and femininity, their associations with certain roles, behaviors, and cultural objects, and how gender frames expectations for and understandings of interaction.

 Publications